neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 We will now create another account (named `alpha`) so that we can transfer funds back and forth between `nathan` and `alpha`.

 Creating a new account is always done by using an existing account - we need it because someone (i.e. an registrar) has to fund the registration fee.
-Also, there is a requirement for the registrar account to have a lifetime member (LTM) status.
+Also, there is the requirement for the registrar account to have a lifetime member (LTM) status.
 So we need to upgrade `nathan` to LTM, before we can proceed with creating other accounts.
 To upgrade to LTM, use the `upgrade_account` command:
 ```
 upgrade_account nathan true